 How did I do?
 Does the above scenario sound familiar?
 Have you encountered it in your reading or perhaps in your own writing?

 While there are always variations to the love triangle scenario (hey, sometimes Guy 1 might win after all), it's usually pretty much the same thing.
 And that's not necessarily a bad thing!
 The fun part is seeing how it all works out in the end and what the author does to hold the reader's interest.

 I'm talking, once again, about the emotional connection.

 I love it when an author can surprise me with the love triangle scenario or more importantly, get me emotionally invested.
 Now, most of you are probably familiar with the whole Bella, Edward, Jacob situation from Twilight.
-My husband can probably write a dissertation on the subject and he hasn't read the books or seen the movies.
 The thing is--that triangle is so famous because the author was able to make a strong connection with her readers and they couldn't stop talking about it.
 Heck, they were even picking teams, hence the Team Edward/Team Jacob phenomena.

-I recently read two series by Cassandra Clare--The Mortal Instruments series and The Infernal Devices trilogy.
+Another example of this is The Mortal Instruments series and The Infernal Devices trilogy by Cassandra Clare.
 Both tales sucked me in, but for different reasons.
 Both also had strong love triangles that evoked an emotional response from me.

 MAJOR SPOILER ALERT: Do not read further if you don't know how this series ends.
 I'm going to be talking turkey here and I don't want to ruin it for you.